ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ## Mapping OpenID Connect Claims to SystemLink Workspaces and Roles

 Map OpenID claims to roles and workspaces so users can access systems and data managed by SystemLink.
 This process is the same as the mapping workflow for LDAP and Active Directory attributes.
-Refer to[Assigning Users to Roles in a Workspace](https://www.ni.com/documentation/en/systemlink/latest/setup/mapping-roles/) in the SystemLink manual.
+Refer to [Assigning Users to Roles in a Workspace](https://www.ni.com/documentation/en/systemlink/latest/setup/mapping-roles/) in the SystemLink manual.
 You can also use claims to create a mapping for the **Server Administrator** role.

 ### Viewing Claims Returned by a Provider